F 3 GEOGRAPHY

 Advantages

-1. Its easy to construct
+1. It is easy to construct.

-2. It has good visual impression
+2. It has a good visual impression.

-3. There is easy comparison for the same component in different bars because of uniform shading
+3. There is easy comparison for the same component in different bars because of uniform shading.

-4. Easy to interpret because bars are shaded differently
+4. Easy to interpret because bars are shaded differently.

-5. Total value of the bar can be identified easily
+5. Total value of the bar can be identified easily.

 Disadvantages